 - Have a bath or shower.
 A warm bath or shower can relax your child’s muscles and make their body more ready for sleep.

-- Put pyjamas on and finishing making their room ready for sleep.
+- Put on pyjamas and finishing making their room ready for sleep.
 This may include something like arranging their favourite stuffed toy or blanket in their bed.

 - Read a book.
 Have your child pick out a favourite book to read, or have you read to them.
 Set them up in bed and read a prescribed amount of the book if it is long, or the whole book if it is short, and make sure they know that it is lights out after the book is done.
 This activity will calm them even more, and let their brain know that it is time to settle down for the night.